position-pal/Documentation/content/docs/7-devops/devops.md

 ## Continuous Integration and Delivery

-The _Continuous Integration_ pipeline is described by the following diagram:
+The _Continuous Integration_ pipeline of all microservices is described by the following diagram:

 ```mermaid
 graph TB;